Anton21a/DataScience1/README.md

 # Structure
 - In folder Data-and-Analysis you find two csv files with raw and preprocessed/clean datasets.
 In addition the directory includes two ipynb files with data cleaning and main analysis.
 Before running the code **please be sure** that you are inside the project environment within YAML file (*aka project_environment.yml*) (read more in the chapter **Project Environment** in this README).
 - file *script.sh* is shell script that allows to automate the process of change transfering between Git and GitHub.
 By default it hat commit message 'Update'.

+# Documentation
+DataScience1/
+├─ Data-and-Analysis/
+│  ├─ data_raw.csv
+│  ├─ clean_data.csv
+│  ├─ cleaning.ipynb
+│  └─ Analysis.ipynb
+├─ project_environment.yml
+├─ run_script.sh
+└─ README.md

 # Data Source
 ### [World Values Survey Wave 7 (2017-2022) Variables Report V6.0](https://www.worldvaluessurvey.org/WVSDocumentationWV7.jsp)